 9. There is no change in the types of phosphates allowed, as only phosphates which are permitted as food additives under the Food Regulations can be used for glazing of fish.

 Request for comments

-12 SFA invites views and comments on the proposed amendments to the Food Regulations to delete / retain the standards of identity as listed in Annex I. Please submit your comments or feedback in the form of the table provided in Annex II.
+10. SFA invites views and comments from the seafood industry on paragraph 8.
+Please submit your comments or feedback in the form of the table provided in Annex 2.
 All submissions should be clearly and concisely written and should provide a reasoned explanation for any proposed revisions.

 11. Submissions should reach SFA no later than 6:00 p.m., 27 October 2021, through mail, or email, to the following addresses: